-This schedule presents historical trend information about the IHL System's proportionate share of the net OPEB liability for its employees who participate in the State and School Employees' Life and Health Insurance Plan.
+This schedule presents historical trend information about the University's proportionate share of the net OPEB liability for its employees who participate in the State and School Employees' Life and Health Insurance Plan.
 The net OPEB liability is measured as the total OPEB liability less the amount of the fiduciary net position of the plan.
-Information related to previous years is not available, therefore, trend information will be accumulated to display a ten-year presentation.
+Trend information will be accumulated to display a ten-year presentation.